A New Eschatological Viewpoint

-For those who are unaware of the different eschatological viewpoints concerning end time events held in the different Christian churches, I have listed the most common ones here:
+For those who are unfamiliar with the different eschatological viewpoints con-cerning end time events widely held today, I have listed the most common views here below:

 • Preterism: Upholds the belief that the prophecies concerning end time events have already occurred in the past.
 This view denotes a 1st-century fulfillment of these events.
 They believe that many prophetic events have been fulfilled symbolically.
 Thus taking a symbolic interpretation of the end time prophecies found in the book of Revelation.